Fibonacci coding: Definition

 For a number $N\!$, if $d(0),d(1),\ldots,d(k-1),d(k)\!$ represent the digits of the code word representing $N\!$ then we have:

 where F(i) is the ith Fibonacci number, and so F(i+2) is the ith distinct Fibonacci number starting with $1,2,3,5,8,13,\ldots$.
 The last bit $d(k)$ is always an appended bit of 1 and does not carry place value.

-It can be shown that such a coding is unique, and the only occurrence of "11" in any code word is at the end i.e. d(k−1) and d(k).
+It can be shown that such a coding is unique, and the only occurrence of "11" in any code word is at the end (that is, d(k−1) and d(k)).
 The penultimate bit is the most significant bit and the first bit is the least significant bit.
-Also leading zeros cannot be omitted as they can in e.g. decimal numbers.
+Also, leading zeros cannot be omitted as they can be in, for example, decimal numbers.

 The first few Fibonacci codes are shown below, and also their so-called implied probability, the value for each number that has a minimum-size code in Fibonacci coding.